mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/OperationCore.md

 }
 ```

 > Note: You typically don't need to use all of the above modifiers unless you want to override the default behavior.
-The default initialization of a ``OperationClient`` instance will automatically add these modifiers to your queries.
+The default initialization of an ``OperationClient`` instance will automatically add these modifiers to your queries.

 From here, there are a variety of ways that you can proceed depending on what technologies you're using.
 The library natively supports observing queries with the following technologies:
 - SwiftUI